 The data was collected basically using structured closed ended questionnaires.
 It was structured using Likert scale raking approach with options provided to facilitate responses.
 The questionnaires were administered by the researcher.
 This was necessary such that each questionnaire could be taken instantly after the exercise without having to leave for future retrieval.
 The consent of each participant was earlier sought through personal conversation in before the exercise.
-The questionnaires were personally administered because such approach has the ability of establishing rapport, explaining the purpose of the study and explaining the meaning of the items that can be not clear.
-The researcher administered part of the questionnaires personally so as to create relationship with the respondents those who could not have no or least time to answer the questionnaire.
+However, prior to every questionnaire administration, each respondent was taken through petty explanations to enhance their confidence, their voluntary participation and also to assure them of their anonymity where necessary.
+Moreover, the respondents were made to ask any questions they deemed fit.